 Buy Local Now to Enjoy Later at Home

 When you think of take out, don’t just think of what you can eat tonight for dinner.
 Pick up a few extra meals or treats from your favorite local bakery and throw them in the freezer for later in the month.
-Did you know that mini cupcakes from Sweet by Holly, as well as cookies from Cinotti’s Bakery all freeze well!
+Did you know that mini cupcakes from Sweet by Holly freeze well!
 Stock up now for when the kids need a special treat.
 Cocktails from Camp Craft Cocktail are always enjoyable at home and local maker spaces like Creative Grain and Hammer & Stain are offering take home craft kits you can pick up and work on in the comfort of your own home.

-Don’t Forget to Shop Local in the Coming Months
+Don’t Forget to Shop Local All Year Long

 Bonus: Pledge to Skip Black Friday